SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <span style="font-style:Italic;font-size:1.6em;">Ordo Salutis</span>

-Ordo Salutis provided by Dr. Bruce Demarest's <a href="https://amzn.to/3HMIbPZ">"The Cross and Salvation: The Doctrine of Salvation"</a>
+Ordo Salutis provided by Dr. Bruce Demarest's <a href="https://amzn.to/3HMIbPZ">"The Cross and Salvation: The Doctrine of Salvation (Foundations of Evangelical Theology)." pp. 36-44</a>

 1. **Calling**
     - The general call to trust Christ is issued through the widespread offer of the Gospel.
 By means of this general call God sovereignly issues a special calling to the elect.
 The Spirit facilitates sinners’ response to the Gospel by enlightening their minds, liberating their wills, and inclining their affections Godward.